HoTT/EPIT-2020/README.md

 * Synthetic Homotopy Theory
 * Arend Proof Assistant

-**The program of the week will be lectures/excercise sessions from 2pm to 6.30pm (UTC+2).
+**The program of the week will be lectures/exercise sessions from 2pm to 6.30pm (UTC+2).
 We will organize virtual social events in the evening.**

 Here is the day by day program, the detailled content and timing  of each lecture can be found in the corresponding subfolder.

 * Day 1.
   + Andrej Bauer: Introduction to Homotopy Type Theory
-  + Interleaved with excercise sessions
+  + Interleaved with exercise sessions

 * Day 2.
   + Bas Spitters: The Coq-HoTT library
-  + Excercise session (with Discord)
+  + Exercise session (with Discord)
+  + Prerequisite: have Coq installed per the [instructions](Coq-Playground/README.md)

 * Day 3.
    + Christian Sattler : Models of Homotopy Type Theory